stnolting/neorv32-verilog/README.md

 * The interface of the resulting NEORV32 Verilog module lists all inputs first followed by all outputs.
 * The original NEORV32 module hierarchy is preserved as well as most (all?) signal names, which allows easy inspection and debugging of simulation waveforms and synthesis results.
 * Custom VHDL interface types and records are collapsed into linear arrays.
-For example, the 8x32-bit interface type `sdata_8x32_t`
-(NEORV32 SLINK interface) is packed into a one-dimensional 8*32=256-bit vector.

 [[back to top](#neorv32-in-verilog)]